peterhinch/micropython-nano-gui/DRIVERS.md

 # 7. ePaper displays

+Known as ePaper or eInk, electrophoretic (EPD) displays are usually monochrome.
-These tend to be monochrome or to support no more than three colors.
-They also have very long refresh times (many seconds).
-The benefit is zero current between refreshes: it is possible to switch off power completely with the device retaining the image indefinitely.
-Some devices such as the Waveshare units perform the refresh internally.
-Earlier devices required the driver to perform this, tying up the CPU for the duration.
+Some support a few levels of grey or a very small range of colors.
+They have long refresh times (many seconds).
+The principal benefit that they consume zero current except while being refreshed: it is possible to switch off power completely with the device retaining the image indefinitely.
+Present day EPD units perform the slow refresh autonomously.
+It makes no demands on the CPU enabling user code to continue to run.

 The drivers are compatible with `uasyncio`.
 One approach is to use synchronous methods only and the standard demos (some of which use `uasyncio`) may be run.